Bridging the gap: symplecticity and low regularity in Runge-Kutta resonance-based schemes: Proof of Lemma

 \end{lemma} \begin{proof} The proof follows the arguments from \cite[Appendix~A]{maierhofer2022convergence} closely.
 We begin by noting that for any $r\geq 0$ there is a constant $C_r>0$ such that for all $a,b\in\mathbb{Z}$ we have

 Thus we can estimate

 Now by the discrete Minkowski inequality we have

 where in the final line we used the Cauchy--Schwarz inequality.
-The final sum converges because $j+l\geq1$, thus applying a similar estimate to the second term in Eq.~\eqref{eqn:appendix2_intermediate_estimate_convolution_inequality} concludes the proof. \end{proof} \end{appendices}
+The final sum converges because $j+l\geq1$, thus applying a similar estimate to the second term in \eqref{eqn:appendix2_intermediate_estimate_convolution_inequality} concludes the proof. \end{proof} \end{appendix}